Prevention Hierarchy

 They can make a significant difference in the impact of an accident.

-Signalisation comes into play when all other levels have been completed.
-It is ideal for indicating residual risk.
+Signalization comes into play when all other levels have been completed.
+It is ideal for signalling residual risks.

-Signalisation can take on several forms, and here are some examples:
+Signalisation can take various forms, and here are some examples:

-Effective signalisation is critical to the safety of both employees and visitors, including temporary and new workers.
+Effective signage is critical to the safety of both employees and visitors, including temporary and new workers.

 Combining is the message